postcss/postcss/docs/api.md

 Arguments:

-* `color (boolean) optional`: should arrow will be colored to red by terminal color codes.
+* `color (boolean) optional`: whether arrow will be colored red by terminal color codes.
 By default, PostCSS will use `process.stdout.isTTY` and `process.env.NODE_DISABLE_COLORS`.

-If CSS has input source map without `sourceContent`, this method will return an empty string.
+If the CSS has an input source map without `sourceContent`, this method will return an empty string.

 ### `error.message`

-Contains full error text by GNU error format.
+Contains full error text in the GNU error format.

 ```js
 error.message //=> 'a.css:1:1: Unclosed block'